octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 Qed.
 ```

 This chapter is not intended to be a _Coq_ tutorial, we will not deep further into this script.
-If you want to look into proof implementation in _Coq_, we recommend these simple tutorials [[3]](/formal-verification/modeling-theorem#references), [[14]](/formal-verification/modeling-theorem#references) as a start and the Coq'Art book [[15]](/formal-verification/modeling-theorem#references) for a more complete overview.

 ## Conclusion

-//TODO: Conclusion, small summary of this chapter and how to learn more
+//TODO
+In this section, we provided explanations of the _Vote_ example to illustrate:
+- how to translate a Tezos smart contract into a formal definition based on Mi-Cho-Coq definitions
+- how to design post-conditions modeling the intention of a smart contract (with the _Vote_ smart contract example)
+- how to define a theorem based on the Mi-Cho-coq evaluator and post-conditions.
+- a proof (the proof of the _Vote_ theorem).

+To learn more about proof implementation in _Coq_, we recommend these simple tutorials [[3]](/formal-verification/modeling-theorem#references), [[14]](/formal-verification/modeling-theorem#references) as a start and the Coq'Art book [[15]](/formal-verification/modeling-theorem#references) for a more complete overview.

+We also recommend to check other examples provided with the Mi-Cho-Coq repository [[21]](/formal-verification/modeling-theorem#references).

 ## References
 [1] Coq - https://coq.inria.fr/distrib/current/refman/index.html